astropy/astropy-APEs/APE26.rst

 3. Deprecating the legacy with-data frame classes.

-   a.
-Emitting warnings when instantiated.
+   - Emitting warnings when instantiated.

-   b.
-Still warn, but return a ``SkyCoord``, not an instance of its class type (by overriding ``__new__``)
+   - Still warn, but return a ``SkyCoord``, not an instance of its class type (by overriding ``__new__``)

-   c.
-Remove.
+   - Remove.

 The 3 steps (at stage 3a) are illustrated in the following pseudocode: